What Is Blind Dining?

 There are a couple of different ways to achieve the dark setting without the guests seeing the food and without someone injuring themselves stumbling in the dark.

 - Another method is that the food can be placed on the table before the guests enter the room.
 Someone can then lead the blindfolded guests to the table.
 The room can be completely darkened then.
-Blindfolds can be removed and then meal can begin.
+Blindfolds can be removed, and then meals can begin.

 Don’t let the guests know what food is being served.
 It will add to the effect if the guests don't know what they are eating.
 If you can minimize the smell of the food before the guests are served, it will also keep guests from guessing the food too easily.